This post may contain affiliate links. Please read our disclosure policy.

 Now, slice up a nice French baguette to serve with a warm spinach artichoke dip, and I will go to town!
 To me, this is the perfect pairing.
 Chewy warm bread with a crisp crust smothered in heavenly warm cheesy spinach artichoke dip?
 Yes, please.

-You can certainly heat up this recipe!
-In fact, this is a great recipe to make ahead.
+- This is a great recipe to make ahead of time.
 If I’m planning on serving this spinach artichoke dip for a party, I’ll usually make it ahead of time and keep it in the refrigerator until it’s ready to bake.
 If all the ingredients are cold, it might take a few more minutes to cook.

 - Warm Buffalo Chicken Dip